jhderojasUVa/Life_BSO/README.md

-# BSO of Your Life
+# Life BSO

+**Body, Soul, and Mind**

 This project is a web application that uses your camera to recognize objects and plays different music based on the recognized object.
+It's designed to create a personalized atmosphere based on your environment.

 ## Getting Started